denandz/sourcemapper/README.md

     	URL or path to the Sourcemap file - REQUIRED
 ```

-Sourcemapper will download or read the map file at `url`, and then spit the sources out into the directory defined by `output`.
+Sourcemapper will download or read the map file at `url`, and then spit the sources out into the directory defined by `output`. `url` can be either an URL, or a path to a map file on disk.
+Extracting a sourcemap to a file can get around sourcemaps configured with `sourceMappingURL=data:application/json;.... base64 blob...` by decoding the blob into a file, then passing the file path to sourcemapper.

 The following example shows `sourcemapper` reading a `.map` file from Dockerhub.
 Note, Dockerhub have since removed this map file so the literal command below will not provide this output any more.